KeyboardKit/KeyboardKit/Readmes/Actions.md

 # Actions

-KeyboardKit comes with a set of actions that can be applied to keyboard buttons or triggered programatically:
+KeyboardKit has a `KeyboardAction` enum with these actions:

 * `backspace` - sends a backspace to the text proxy when `tapped` and repeats this action until the button is releasd
 * `capsLock` - changes the keyboard type to `.alphabetic(.capsLocked)` when `tapped`